 “Children’s learning is ongoing and each child will progress towards the outcomes in different and equally meaningful ways.
 Learning is not always predictable and linear.
 Educators plan with each child and the outcomes in mind.”

 - Early Years Learning Framework Page 19 -

-Not a Hubster yet but want to save time on your planning and access regular webinars and training videos?
+Not a member yet but want to save time on your planning and access program ideas, activity guides for 0-12 years, templates and training videos?
 Join us inside here!